mdshw5/BIOF309/lecture12-notes.md

 	- the GC content
 	- the GC content of the (reverse) complement

-Points will be awarded for the following criteria:
+**Points will be awarded for the following criteria:**

 - creativity: did you try something new?
 - simplicity: could you accomplish the same thing in less lines of code?
 - correctness: does it run and produce the expected result?
 - completeness: does it do everything we want?

+# Let's work on the homework

+The code and python module used to generate these slides can be found at [https://github.com/mdshw5/BIOF309](https://github.com/mdshw5/BIOF309).

+Start by downloading [lecture12.py](https://github.com/mdshw5/BIOF309/blob/master/lecture12.py), which contains the classes and methods detailed in this lecture.